 BigCommerce takes both security and privacy very seriously, baking both into the way we build our products and interface with customers.
 We go a step further and put boundaries around how we interact with a merchant’s data.

 Our merchants’ data and customers belong to them and only them.
 To keep your customers’ payment information as secure as possible, sensitive payment data is encrypted in transit and does not come to rest on BigCommerce’s infrastructure.

-But that doesn’t mean there’s nothing for you to do.
-Practicing good password hygiene, staying mindful about clicking links and downloading attachments from your email, and regularly reviewing your third-party integrations are particularly important, even for merchants on our secure SaaS platform.
+This doesn’t mean there’s nothing for you to do!
+Practising good password hygiene, staying mindful about clicking links and downloading attachments from your email, and regularly reviewing your third-party integrations are particularly important, even for merchants on our secure SaaS platform.

 By following the tips in this post and staying aware of what’s happening in the cybersecurity landscape, you can provide your customers with a shopping experience they can trust.

 Read more about security in SaaS with this technical deep dive.